- STUDENT advised by FA
+STUDENT advised by FA

 Cardinality (Many-to-one): Multiple students may share the same faculty advisor, but each student has only one assigned advisor.

 Participation (Total-total): Every student must have an advisor, and each advisor is responsible for students.